 The next to youngest of the seven “big” members of Genesis (G7, only Ray Wilson being younger) is Anthony ‘Ant’ Edwin Phillips.
-He had a very substantial influence on the band during the first three of the more than fourty years of their existence.
+As a founding member he had a very substantial influence on the band during the formative first three of the nearly fifty years of their existence.
 He can be heard on only two Genesis records, From Genesis To Revelation and Trespass and contributed as a composer to material that was published on Nursery Cryme and the live albums.
-Apart from that he has released more material (on records, library music, tv scores, musicals, sheet music and other) than any of the other six … though quantity does not necessarily mean quality.
-Like Tony Banks he has never performed his music live on stage (except with Genesis, of course), but he has recorded to radio concerts.
-His versatility as a multi-instrumentalist, particularly his proficiency in playing the 12-string guitar and assorted other string and keyboard instruments, and the variety of styles he uses are without a match – yet the bachelor who lives in London-Clapham is probably the least-known of the “G7”.
+Apart from that he has released more material (on records, so-called library music, tv scores, musicals, sheet music and other) than any of the other six … though quantity does not necessarily mean quality.
+Like Tony Banks he has never performed his music live on stage (except with Genesis, of course), but he has published a number of “Live in the studio” recordings on the radio, on CD or on his Youtube channel.
+His versatility as a producer and a multi-instrumentalist, particularly his proficiency in playing the 12-string guitar and assorted other string and keyboard instruments, and the variety of styles he uses are without a match – yet the bachelor who lives in London-Clapham is probably the least-known of the “G7”.

 Ant ‘The Vicar’ Phillips was born on December 23, 1951 to a wealthy banker and president of an insurance company who passsed on in 1997, and his wife Pauline in London-Roehampton.
 He has an older half-sister Anne and a brother Rob seven years his younger who plays the oboe.